sitecrafting/conifer/docs/README.md

 > #### Warning::ALPHA STATUS

-> Conifer is in what we're calling a "stable alpha."
-This means that we consider the code production-ready and that breaking changes to the API are unlikely.
+> Conifer is in Alpha.
+We consider the code production-ready, and breaking changes to the API are unlikely.
 Most of the code has been extracted from components already running in production.
 >
 > **However, there may be lingering bugs and, if necessary, breaking changes at this early stage.**